department-of-reuse/DoR/README.md

 ## Grey Areas
-- justifications for why an approach is reasonable, e.g. why stop words were chosen ("all these people also did it")
+- justifications for why an approach is reasonable, e.g. why stop words were chosen ("all these people also did it").
+The degree of substantiveness seems important.
+- reusing libraries (SKLearn/JMetal) vs reusing methods (SVM/NSGA2)